Determiners: Rules, Examples & Exercises

 TheytheirTheir car is new.

-You might wonder if genitive forms like Anna’s or the teacher’s are determiners.
+You probably ask yourself if genitive forms like Anna’s or the teacher’s are determiners.
 Technically, they are not classified as determiners, but they function like determiners in a sentence.
 They show possession and take the place of an article or other determiner:

 Both phrases use a possessive form to introduce a noun and tell us who it belongs.
 Click here to learn more about the Genitive Case.